elsoul/skeet-doc/articles/news/en/2023/06/19/skeet-demo-ai-chat-app-published.md

 ![Skeet Demo AI Chat App](/news/2023/06/19/SkeeterAppSample16-9.png)

-Skeet is an open-source serverless framework that lets you build auto-scaling apps on top of Firebase.
+Skeet is an open-source serverless framework that lets you build zero-maintenance apps on top of GCP (Google Cloud) and Firebase.

 Until now, releasing applications and publishing services required the preparation of application code and servers, and the construction and management of servers, in particular, was costly.